Autograph and Manuscript

 Participate

-There are several ways to participate in our auction:
+There are several ways to participate in our auctions:

 In person in the auction room.
 You register to participate and receive a bidder number.